ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 - number of time periods above a threshold price,
 - number of negative prices.

-This is an exciting feature of typical year forecasting - the flexibility and simplicity of using any statistic that aligns with the features your technical and financial models need to be accurate on.
+This is an exciting feature of typical year forecasting - the **flexibility and simplicity of using any statistic** that aligns with what your technical and financial models need to align with your business goals.

 # Summary